embeddings-benchmark/mteb/docs/tasks.md

-## Available tasks
+# Task Overview

-The following tables give you an overview of the tasks in MTEB.
+The following tables give you an overview of the tasks within MTEB.

 <details>